wiesmann/Markless/README.md

 * Lists is rendered using pretty bullets.
 * Headers and code are rendered in boxes.

+> Blockquote is rendered using block characters
+>> Second level

 For instance the part above is rendered in the following way:

     ╔══════════╗